netxms/netxms-doc/admin/server-management.rst

 Server configuration can be separated into two parts: initial configuration (certificate generation and configuration) and node binding.

+.. versionadded:: 2.2.3
+    Tunnel automatic action options

+Server provide option to configure automatic options on new unbound tunnel connection.
+Once new unbound tunnel connection comes to server - idle timeout counter starts for this connection.
+If nothing done while :guilabel:`AgentTunnels.UnboundTunnelTimeout` time, automatic action selected in :guilabel:`AgentTunnels.UnboundTunnelTimeoutAction` will be executed.

+There are 4 types of actions, that can be done automatically:
+    1. Reset tunnel - close tunnel.
+It will be automatically reopened again by agent.
+This process will update information on server in case of change on agent.
+    2. Generate event - generates event :guilabel:`SYS_UNBOUND_TUNNEL`, that later can be used for administrator notification or any other automatic action(see :ref:`event-processing`).
+    3. Bind tunnel to existing node - will try to find correct node and bind tunnel to it.
+Node matching rules will be described further.
+    4. Bind tunnel to existing node or create new node - will try to find correct node and bind tunnel to it.
+       If node is not found new node will be created under container mentioned in :guilabel:`AgentTunnels.NewNodesContainer` server configuration parameter.
+Node matching rules will be described further.

+Node is matched for binding if:
+    1. Zone UIN given by agent (is configured in agent configuration under :guilabel:`ZoneUIN`) match to node zone id
+    2. IP given by agent match to node's IP address
+    3. Hostname or FQDN match with node name

 Initial configuration
 ---------------------